Chronomancer/WavefrontViewer/README.md

 Can only read triangular faces, not polygonal, and does not draw textures

--Based on frank253's OpenGl Glut OBJ Loader sample
+- Based on frank253's OpenGl Glut OBJ Loader sample
 -- openglsamples.sourceforge.net/projects/index.pho/blog/index/

--Wavefront loader is built on Ricardo Rendon Cepeda's OpenGL ES tutorial -- raywenderlich.com/48293/
+- Wavefront loader is built on Ricardo Rendon Cepeda's OpenGL ES tutorial -- raywenderlich.com/48293/

--Wavefront loader also borrows elements from Lazaros Karydas's objview -- github.com/lKarydas/objview
+- Wavefront loader also borrows elements from Lazaros Karydas's objview -- github.com/lKarydas/objview

 -When running the program, click and drag with the left mouse button to rotate the 3D model.